dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 ### [Draft Manuscript](https://github.com/dzeke/ColoradoRiverCollaborate/raw/refs/heads/main/LakeMeadWaterBankDivideInflow/LakeMeadWaterConservationProgramAnalysis.docx) (Microsoft WORD)

 ## Overview
-The purpose of this immerisve online collaborative model is to give collaborators the opportunity to experiment with a Lake Mead Water Bank.
+The purpose of this immersive online collaborative model is to give collaborators the opportunity to immerse in and personify water user roles for a Lake Mead model based on the principle of division of reservoir inflow.
 The Bank works on the principles of **A) Divide reservoir inflow**, **B. Subtract evaporation**, and **C) Users consume and conserve within their available water**, others choices, and real-time discussion of choices.
 We see uses of the tool for two purposes:

 1. As researchers we want to learn: Why basin partners choose assumptions and how extreme; *Why* and *how* basin partners manage their risk of uncertain future water supply; Which new insights they take from a model session.
-1. Provoke discussion about new alternatives for Colorado River management post 2026.
+1. Provoke thought and discussion to: A) Stabilize and recover reservoir storage under conditions of low storage and low inflow, and B) Give users more autonomy to manage their conflicting vulnerabilities to water shortages.

 To use, download the [Excel Model File](https://github.com/dzeke/ColoradoRiverCollaborate/raw/refs/heads/main/LakeMeadWaterBankDivideInflow/LakeMeadWaterBankDivideInflow.xlsx),